Ascend Group: TrueIDC

 Launched in 2003 as Ascend Group's data center, TrueIDC provides cloud data storage and computing service geared towards the service needs of Ascend Group and True Corporation.
 TrueIDC now has ISO/IEC 20000-1, ISC 22301, ISO/IEC 27001, ISO 50001 and CSA Star certifications for IT, information management and cloud safety.
 It is currently in the process of expanding its data center facility in Hemmaraj Industrial Estate, located in Chonburi, Thailand.
 TrueIDC also brings its global partners, notably, Amazon Web Services, Microsoft, and Google within reach of Southeast Asian businesses.
 An overseas expansion was started in Myanmar last September 22, 2015, a first for the formerly reclusive country and owing to its recent economic growth as tight controls eased.
 Expansions to Cambodia, Vietnam, Laos, the Philippines and Indonesia have been announced, but as of January 2017, no further news has been reported on these ventures.

 Egg Digital

-Egg Digital serves as the digital marketing and advertising unit of Ascend to cater to its market and services, along with the needs of its parent firm, C.P.
-Group.
+Egg Digital serves as the digital marketing and advertising unit of Ascend to cater to its market and services, along with the needs of its parent firm, Charoen Pokphand.